S-shah93/project-3-movie-reviews/README.md

 8. Scroll down on the deploy page and choose deployment type.
 Choose to enable automatic deployments if you want to and then  click 'Deploy Branch'.

-The live link to the 'WOM Record Collection' Github repository can be found [here](https://project-3-movie-reviews.herokuapp.com/).
+The live link to the 'Movie Ratings' Github repository can be found [here](https://github.com/S-shah93/project-3-movie-reviews).

 ## How To Fork The Repository On GitHub